California county routes in zone J: J8

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 J9

 County Route J9 (CR J9) is a county highway in Stanislaus and San Joaquin counties in the U.S. state of California.
 It is the main route between the cities of Turlock, Waterford, and Oakdale.
 It is especially busy during the morning and evening rush hours.
 The route is primarily rural, only traveling through a few cities, all with fewer than 20,000 people.
 CR J9 runs from East Avenue (County Route J17) east of Turlock to Interstate 5 in Stockton.
 The route is known as Hickman Road, F Street in Waterford, Oakdale-Waterford Highway, Albers Road, Yosemite Avenue in Oakdale, Valley Home Road, Lone Tree Road, and French Camp Road.